Patchogue station: Station layout

+The station has one high-level platform – long enough to accommodate six cars – and two tracks.
+The platform is located on the south side of the two tracks; the north track – not next to the platform – is a siding track.

 PD Tower

+PD Tower was a former Long Island Rail Road control tower, located on South Ocean Avenue in the Village of Patchogue, in Suffolk County, New York, United States.

+History

-In 1912, the Long Island Rail Road added a control tower to Patchogue Station on South Ocean Avenue, for both the Montauk Branch and the former trolley line owned by the Suffolk Traction Company.
-The tower was designated by the LIRR as the "PD Tower" and was also used for hooping.
-In 1970, all switches and crossing were automated, but hooping continued.
-At this point, the tower's structure began to decline.
-Residents began referring to it as the "Leaning Tower of Patchogue."
-On August 23, 2006 the tower was finally torn down.
-Today, a flower garden can be found where the tower used to stand.
+In 1912, the Long Island Rail Road added a control tower to the Patchogue station on South Ocean Avenue, for use by both the Montauk Branch and the former trolley line owned by the Suffolk Traction Company.
+This control tower was designated by the LIRR as the "PD Tower" and was also used for hooping.

+In 1970, all switches and crossings once controlled by the tower were automated, but hooping continued.
+At this point, the tower's structure began to decline and deteriorate.
+Residents began referring to it as the "Leaning Tower of Patchogue," and it ultimately fell into a state of disrepair.

+On August 23, 2006, PD Tower was ultimately torn down, having become structurally unsound.